PapaOscar90/Web-Engineering/API_Design.md

 }
 ```

-For this intersection the record also specifies some statistics.
+For this intersection the record also specifies additional statistics.
 ```json
 "statistics": {
     "flights": {